Careers and Education | Health and Society | The University of Vermont(title)

 • Data entry specialist for government office

-• Data analyst for nonprofit
+• Data analyst for a nonprofit

 • Outreach coordinator for human services organization